runatlantis/atlantis/runatlantis.io/docs/command-requirements.md

 ### UnDiverged
 Prevent applies if there are any changes on the base branch since the most recent plan.
-Applies to `merge` checkout strategy only.
+Applies to `merge` checkout strategy only which you need to set via `--checkout-strategy` flag.

 #### Usage
 You can set the `undiverged` requirement by: